 In Photoshop, you can open two images as layers; the edited HDR and the single shot with the correct exposure on the window.
 You can now easily mask the window and replace the view.
 A little blend at the end helps to achieve a perfectly seamless union of the two images.

-7. Avoid Mixed Lighting to Eliminate Colour Casts
+7. Avoid Mixed Lighting to Eliminate Color Casts

-The perfect lighting should always appear neutral in colour.
+The perfect lighting should always appear neutral in color.

 Some light sources have different temperatures.
 The light from a window is different depending on the hour and the direction of the building.
 The light fixtures can be cold or warm, and the flash is daylight.